Caiya-Zhang/Gluttonous-Snake/README.md

-# A Simple Gluttonous-Snake Game
+# An interesting Gluttonous-Snake Game
-This is my first version of Gluttonous Snake game in Java
+This is my optimized version of Gluttonous Snake game in Java